lianadanae/Liri-node-app/README.md

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 The LIRI Bot was designed to produce search results based on the following commands:

-node liri.js concert-this
+-node liri.js concert-this
-node liri.js spotify-this-song
+-node liri.js spotify-this-song
-node liri.js movie-this
+-node liri.js movie-this
-node liri.js do-what-it-says
+-node liri.js do-what-it-says

 Each command produced different search results as listed below:

 node liri.js concert-this “artist/band name”